 - 4 Each job will have an assigned salary range.
 Employers in the health sector will place their employees on the applicable range for that job.
 Progression throughout the range is based on job proficiency or performance.
 Employers cannot establish salaries above the range maximum. - A Merit Matrix will be used to determine the amount of the approved salary increases to targeted groups of employees.
 The matrix addresses both the performance (performance based culture) and position in the range (internal equity) to differentiate salaries.
 The table that follows illustrates the grid.
 The position in range bands would be adjusted to reflect the actual width of the salary range.
-The grid becomes an effective tool when the salary ranges match the levels recommended by market surveys and there is consistent performance management practices and the level of increase for the base calculation provides a meaning change in salary.
+The grid becomes an effective tool when the salary ranges match the levels recommended by market surveys and there is consistent performance management practices and the level of increase for the base calculation provides a meaningful change in salary.

 Illustrative Merit Matrix Position on Range

-Illustration: 1% increase) 80% to 90% 90% to 110% 110% to 120%
+Illustrat Illustration: ex.1% increase) 80% to 90% 90% to 110% 110% to 120%

 5 Highest 2.0% 1.7% 1.3%

-Jce 4 Next Highest 1.7% 1.3% 1.0%
+) ce 4 Next Highest 1.7% 1.3% 1.0%

-rmance 3 Middle 1.3% 1.0% .7%
+Performance Rating 3 Middle 1.3% 1.0% .7%

-for 2 Low .7% .7% 0.0%
+for Rat 2 Low .7% .7% 0.0%

-Performan Rating I Lowest 0.0% 0.0% 0.0%
+er. ı l Lowest 0.0% 0.0% 0.0%

 % increase cannot exceed the salary range maximum